-The accused confessed to having duped several finance and money-lending firms for a total loan of Rs 3.67 lakh
+The accused, a 24-year-old mobile company employee confessed to having duped several finance and money-lending firms for a total loan of Rs 3.67 lakh

 A 24-year-old mobile company employee was arrested on Sunday for taking loans from various finance companies of Rs 3.67 lakh by mortgaging imitation jewellery.
 An accomplice of the accused is still at large.